endojs/endo/packages/ses/docs/lockdown.md

 ## `evalTaming` Options

-This option only affects the initial compartment!
+This option only affects the start compartment!

+**Background**: Every realm has an implicit initial compartment we call the "start compartment".
+Explicit compartments are made with the `Compartment` constructor.
-**Background**: For every compartment including the implied compartment in the initial JavaScript realm, there are evaluators `eval` and `Function`.
+For every compartment including the start compartment, there are evaluators `eval` and `Function`.
 The default lockdown behavior isolates all of these evaluators.

-Replacing the realm's initial evaluators is not necessary to ensure the isolation of guest code because guest code must not run in the initial realm.
+Replacing the realm's initial evaluators is not necessary to ensure the isolation of guest code because guest code must not run in the start compartment.
-However, replacing these evaluators is the safest and therefore default evaluator taming option (`"safeEval"`) because it may limit the harm that guest code can cause if it escapes its assigned compartment.
+Although the code run in the start compartment is normally referred to as "trusted", we mean only that we assume it was not written maliciously.
+It may still be buggy, and it may be buggy in a way that is exploitable by malicious guest code.
+To limit the hard that such vulnerabilities can cause, the default (`"safeEval"`) setting replaces the evaluators of the start compartment with their safe alternatives.

-However, only the exact `eval` function from the initial realm can be used to perform direct-eval, which runs in the lexical scope in which the direct-eval syntax appears (direct-eval is a special form rather than a function call).
+However, in the shim, only the exact `eval` function from the start compartment can be used to perform direct-eval, which runs in the lexical scope in which the direct-eval syntax appears (direct-eval is a special form rather than a function call).
 The SES shim itself uses direct-eval internally to construct an isolated evaluator, so replacing the initial `eval` prevents any subsequent program